danvk/boggle-paper/paper/content.typ

 $B$ with $S(B) >= S_"high"$:

 + Enumerate all possible board classes, filtering for symmetry.
-+ For each board class $C$, build an Orderly Tree with deduping.
++ For each board class $C$, build a Sum/Choice tree with deduping.
 + Repeatedly call `branch` until either:
   + $U("node") < S_"high"$ in which case this board class can be eliminated.
   + $U("node") <= 1.5 S_"high"$ in which case we switch to `OrderlyBound`.
 This will output a list of boards $B in C$ such that $D(B) >= S_"high"$.